alphavel/documentation/deployment/local-development.md

 **Q: As mudanças no código são refletidas automaticamente?**
 A: Sim!
 O código está montado via volume, mudanças são instantâneas.

-**Q: Posso usar meu IDE favorito?**
+**Q: Can I use my favorite IDE?**
-A: Sim!
-Edite os arquivos normalmente.
-O container apenas executa o código.
+A: Yes!
+Edit files normally.
+The container only executes the code.

 **Q: Como depurar o código?**
 A: Configure Xdebug (instruções separadas) ou use `var_dump()` e veja nos logs.